kashumi-m/kashumi-m/README.md

 - 👋 Hi, I’m @kashumi-m
-- 👀 I’m interested in improving developer productivity, software engineering practices and human-AI collaboration
+- 👀 I’m interested in improving developer productivity, software engineering practices, and human-AI collaboration
 - 🌱 I recently finished my PhD
 - 💞️ I’m looking for research and product management positions
 - 📫 You can reach me by writing to kashumi dot m at ieee dot org